NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 Monitoring generally consists of a few types of data (I'm absolutely arbitrarily making some groups here):

 - Logs: Rich, detailed text and data but not awesome for alerting
-- Metrics: Tagged numbers of data for telemetry, good for alerting, but lacking in detail
+- Metrics: Tagged numbers of data for telemetry--good for alerting, but lacking in detail
 - Health Checks: Is it up?
 Is it down?
 Is it sideways?
 Very specific, often for alerting
-- Profiling: Performance data from application to see how long things are taking
+- Profiling: Performance data from the application to see how long things are taking
 - ...and other complex combinations for specific use cases that don't really fall into any one of these.

 #### Logs